docker/docs/docker-hub/creating-companies.md

 > **Note**
 >
-> Company layer is an [early access](../release-lifecycle.md#early-access-ea)
+> The company layer is in [early access](../release-lifecycle.md#early-access-ea)
-> product, and requires a Docker Team or Business subscription.
+> and requires a Docker Team or Business subscription.

 A company provides a single point of visibility across multiple organizations.
 Docker introduced this new view to simplify the management of Docker organizations and settings.
 It's available to Docker Business subscribers.